thomassuedbroecker/gitops-verify-swagger-editor-example/README.md

   1. `GitOps Module` is `developed` and referenced by a catalog
   2. The `module` will be used in `BOM` file
   3. The `iascable tool` will create the `terraform` output using the input from `BOM` files and `referenced catalogs`
-      * Inside the automation the `IGC tool` is used to creates the outline the Argo CD which fits into the used bootstrap `GitOps configuration`
+      * Inside the automation the `IGC tool` is used to create the outline the Argo CD which fits into the used bootstrap `GitOps configuration`
   4. In our case our `BOM` will create following environment by terraform code:

       * `VPC`